epfl-si/meteor-accounts-oidc/README.md

 Suppose, for instance, that you want your users to be able to log in using either their GitHub account, or their Google account.

-If so, the function `newOIDCProvider(slug)` should be called on both client and server.
+If so, the function `newOIDCProvider(slug)`](api/API.md#newoidcprovider) should be called on both client and server.
 It returns an object that works just like `OIDC`, except that it consumes a separate configuration named after `slug`.
 That is, you should re-read “Configure the Meteor app,” above, mentally replacing `oidc` with the chosen value of `slug` (i.e. in `settings.json` or in your `upsertAsync` call).
 For instance: